 Georgia is a perfect place to self-cater, with fresh fruit and vegetable markets and grocery stores all over the city.
 Dezerter Bazaar and the surrounding streets have everything you could ever need.

-Not a lot of the older generation speak English, younger people are more likely to.
+Not many of the older generation speak English, but younger people are more likely to.

 Final thoughts on travelling in Georgia